bjango/Bjango-Templates/Readme.md

 - `Icon Areas` — An indication where the icon regions are.
 - `Background` — A background colour.
 Change it to test your icons on different backgrounds.

 In some cases, all layers and groups except the `Icon Artwork` group will need to be hidden before exporting.
 For most templates, exporting is set up using slices.
-Automated scaling using Smart Objects and other bitmap scaling techniques aren’t used.
-For best quality results, each icon size should have its own size-specific artwork ([Smart Objects bitmap scale](https://bjango.com/articles/smartobjects/)).

 All templates have been created to match the [Bjango App Icon Templates style guide](https://github.com/bjango/Bjango-Templates/blob/master/Help/Style%20Guide.md).

 Short questions can be sent to [@marcedwards](https://twitter.com/marcedwards) or [@bjango](https://twitter.com/bjango) on Twitter.
 More verbose questions can be sent via the [Bjango contact page](https://bjango.com/contact/).
 If you notice any errors, please let me know.